HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 A call to a method with a void return type is always a statement itself.
 A call to a value-returning method can also be a statement by itself.
 ## 6.5 ##
 The return type of the main method is void.
+## 6.6 ##
+Omitting a return statement in a value-returning method will cause a syntax error.

+It is possible to have a return statement in a void function, this will end the execution of the method.

+It is a syntax error to have a void function that returns a value.